openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

   * api and webui: Do not use (and fail with) rails 3 environment

-  * api: allow admins to raise â€œsourceaccessâ€ permissions on existing projects or packages
+  * api: allow admins to raise “sourceaccess” permissions on existing projects or packages

   * api: do not allow to create packages with invalid chars via branch command

-  * api: do not fail on â€œmbranchâ€ when a package gets found directly and indirectly via project link
+  * api: do not fail on “mbranch” when a package gets found directly and indirectly via project link

   * backend: Allow browsing of repositories of remote projects (fixes advanced webui view for adding repos)